wireapp/wire-server/docs/src/developer/reference/config-options.md

 #### JWK

-Optionally, configure the JWK to sign and verify OAuth access tokens for local testing as follows:
+Optionally, configure the JSON Web Key to sign and verify OAuth access tokens for local testing as follows:

 ```yaml
 # [brig.yaml]